Hamish-Leahy/TAS-Hoskins-Centre-Inventory/README.md

 - **Home Page**: Browse and search inventory items
 - **Create Product**: Add new products to the inventory
 - **Product View**: Detailed view of individual products with editing capability
+- **Login & Sign Up**: A secure login service with an authentication portal
+- **Cross Device Support**: Supports Windows, Mac, and Mobile Platforms

 ## Technologies Used